 15. What is the difference between allergy shots and N.A.E.T.?

 *The goal of allergy shots or immunotherapy is to desensitize the individual to the allergen or allergens by injecting a small amount of the substance in the skin.
 Allergy shots typically do not offer long-term results but are primarily used as a symptomatic approach.
 The injection is usually administered in the arm and given 2x per week.
 The dosage is gradually decreased depending on symptoms until a maintenance level is established.
 This process can last for 5 -7 years.
 Shots can be painful when being administered.
 Pain at the injection site, with soreness can also be expected from these shots.

 *N.A.E.T. uses no shots, no needles, and no medications.
-It is a painless treatment.
+It is a painless session.
 With N.A.E.T., in just a few visits most individuals will achieve positive results in a short time.
-Although the number of treatments varies as a result of the amount of allergens that need to be treated, most people can have resolution of a life-long problem in as little as 3 months or a few visits.
+Although the number of sessions varies as a result of the amount of allergens that need to be dealt with, most people can have resolution of a life-long problem in as little as 3 months or a few visits.

 16. How do I setup a consultation with the doctor to see if he can help me?

 *Dr. Popkin will be happy to discuss any questions, or concerns with you prior to you coming.
 Please call (954) 370-1900 to schedule a consultation with the doctor.